TilleyCodes/web_api_server_assessment/README.md

 ## Overview and Purpose

 This Investment Portfolio Management Web Application is designed to simplify the investment activities of it's users.
-The purpose of this application is to allow the investors on the platform to manage their investment activities as well as execute trades,track their portfolio performance and monitor stocks.
+The purpose of this application is to allow the investors on the platform to manage their investment activities as well as execute trades,track their portfolio performance and monitor thier stocks of interest.

 ---